Large Cap Processed & Packaged Goods: Conagra Brands, Inc. (NYSE:CAG)

 Conagra Brands, Inc. (NYSE:CAG), from Consumer Goods sector has been on the upside of the performance spectrum.

-At present the return on equity (ROE) stands at 18.10% and the debt to equity stands at 1.34.
+At present the return on equity (ROE) stands at *TBA and the debt to equity stands at 0.76.

 (Good to know: Return on Equity [ROE] is the simple measurement of profitability that takes into account how many dollars of profit an organization makes with each dollar of shareholder’s equity.)